NRA Tax Return Information

 Explanation of Tax Return Forms

 This form shows taxable income received in the form of wages.
-It lists the total income and all the taxes that have been withheld, which may include Federal, State, Local, Social Security and Medicare taxes.
+It lists the total income and all the taxes that have been withheld, which may include Federal, State, Local, and Social Security and Medicare taxes.

 If you do not have a W-2 from the University of Missouri, there could be several reasons.